TimBoleslawsky/data-science-vault/Notes/Approaches for creating Classification Models.md

 ## Decision Tree Classification
-The basic idea of decision trees is described in the regression model note: [[Approaches for creating Regression Models#Definition]].
+The basic idea of decision trees is described in the regression model note: [Definition](Approaches%20for%20creating%20Regression%20Models.md#definition).

 Recursive binary splitting, the main method to train decision trees, is also described in the link above.
 But when talking about decision tree classification, we have some differences compared to the way we train regression decision trees.